 Took the lad out for a drive and the airbag light came on.
 After a bit of Googling I found that a common culprit is the seat belt clip wiring, in particular loose wires in the connector under the seat.
 When I checked my clip, I noticed it was wrapped in insulation tape – obviously a previous repair here.
 Sure enough as I removed the tape, I found a wire had come out of the clip so I soldered it back in place and taped up the clip.
 Then disconnected the battery for 10 mins to clear the light and … it came straight back on!?!
 I found a local guy selling VAG scanners for under $50 that can read and clear codes for engine, airbag, ABS and transmission (I know you can get them cheaper but I didn’t want to wait for shipping).
 Hooked it up and pulled the code (it was the seat belt clip) and cleared it – now it stays off.
 One thing about this scanner, it seems that you can only clear any and all codes in one go, you cannot clear just an airbag code and leave the CEL for example.

 Noticed the other day that about 1/2″ at the OD of a front rotor was not being touched by the pad.
 Thought perhaps the pads were hung up so I took the caliper off and made sure the pads and sliders were not binding.
 When I looked at the opposite side, the inside pad looked like some gravel had worn a groove in it so it was leaving bands of wear on the rotor and the pads were worn uneven in like wedge shapes.
 At this point I decided to put new pads on the new rotors – not sure why this wasn’t at least suggested in the safety inspection??

-and over windshield – wire brushed windshield rust and painted flat black, if it holds I might fill over and smooth it out
+- Fix rust over windshield 1 – wire brushed windshield rust and painted flat black, if it holds I might fill over and smooth it out – it started rusting again!